thunderbird89/esf/stories/story-knock-knock.md

 **Ellie - If we're both flying today, drinks are on whoever gets the first kill.
 Try to keep up. - Okuu**

 Ellie smiled despite the tension.
-She and Major Tanaka Utsuho—"Okuu" to her friends, nicknamed after some anime character Ellie had never quite understood—had been pen pals ever since the Talon integration program began.
+She and Major Tanaka Utsuho - "Okuu" to her friends, nicknamed after some anime character Ellie had never quite understood - had been pen pals ever since the Talon integration program began.
 They'd compared notes on the aircraft's quirks, shared stories about their respective commands, complained about bureaucracy.

 Now they'd be fighting side by side.
 Sort of.
 If the Japanese squadrons were called up from reserve at the same time.